naina-sriv/naina-sriv/README.md

 ## Hi there 👋 I am Naina Srivastava.
 - 🌱 I’m currently learning frontend development.
-- 🌹 I'm interested in Fullstacks, AI ML, and AR VR.
+- 🌹 I'm interested in Web3 and AI ML and CyberSecurity.

 <!--